Teaching Philosophy:

 Felt as Non-linear:

 Felt is made when loose wool fibers are agitated with friction, heat, and soapy water.
 Through this process, felt is the combination of fibers through the interlocking of their own scaled hair structure, constricting, coiling, and matting together.
 Felt, unlike other textile constructions, is non-linear.
 Felt has no start or end, unlike the selvage of woven fabrics or binding off a knit.
 It is not bound to a grid of consecutive loops or crossing yarns.
 Felt can grow in any direction, as sculpture, with variant density.
-Education should follow this same model of non-linearity.
+Education should follow this same model of nonlinearity.
 Instead of abiding by traditional teaching formats, where the instructor determines what kinds of knowledge have value and when to share that knowledge, the curriculum should be ‘living’.
 This is because knowledge is found in spaces between and removed from binary thinking, in the flux of adaptably relevant, sporadically mindful, and peculiarly comprehensive research-creation.